 Middle Tennessee State University values the richness of learning opportunities brought to our campus through diversity in our student body and faculty.
 To demonstrate that commitment and encourage the enrollment of students from populations underrepresented at MTSU, scholarships are offered to freshmen who will contribute to the creation and education of a diverse student body.

 The MTSU Diverse Representation and Educational Access at MTSU (DREAM) Scholarship, established in 2007, celebrates and encourages diversity at MTSU.
 Recipients will be selected for this scholarship based on Tennessee residency, academic requirements, financial need, and contribution to the diversity of the university.
-A wide variety of characteristics are considered for their impact on the diversity of our campus, including first-generation student status, minority race or ethnicity, having a disability, evidence of having overcome exceptional hardships, and possessing special talents and/or abilities.
+For the purpose of this scholarship, diversity is considered to include (but is not limited to) any of the following: Disability status, First-generation college students, Gender identity/expression, Personal hardships, Race or ethnicity, sexual orientation or Special gifts or talents.

 Through a combination of state and University funds, recipients of the DREAM Scholarship will receive funding equal to full tuition (up to 15 hours) plus $500 per semester.
 Please note that tuition does not include the costs of housing or meals.
 Students may be able to receive other types of aid to cover these expenses.
 MTSU scholarship funds will be used to supplement the Tennessee Education Lottery Scholarship to equal the total award amount.
 Recipients may receive the DREAM scholarship in addition to other financial aid, provided the total amount received from all sources does not exceed the budgeted Cost of Attendance.